bobbymcbobboi/cse15l-lab-reports/labReport2.md

 Here are the screenshots of using the string server:
 ![Image](labReport2Images/test1.png)
-In this screenshot, the method "handleRequest" is called. it takes a URI type argument that contains the url that was called on the server.
-The class contains a string value "soFar" that stores the value of the string to display so far.
+In this screenshot, the method "handleRequest" is called. it takes a URI type argument that contains the url that was called on the server, in this case " localhost:4001/add-message?s=test".
+The class contains
+a string value "soFar" that stores the value of the string to display so far.
 In this request, "test\n" was appended to soFar, which was an empty string.

 ![Image](labReport2Images/test2.png)
 In this screenshot, "handleRequest" was called again.
-It still takes a URI type argument that contains the url that was called on the server. soFar is still in the class, except this time it starts with the value "test\n".
+It still takes a URI type argument that contains the url that was called on the server.
+It is the same as the last request, but "s=test" is replaced with "s=test1". soFar is still in the class, except this time it starts with the value "test\n".
 In this request, "test2\n" was appended to soFar to form "test1\ntest2\n", which is displayed on the page.

 Some other methods that are called in both cases:

 1. "getPath" gets the path from the URI string
 2. "getQuery" gets the query from the URI string
 3. "split" splits the string passed in on a token and returns an array of strings.
 In this case, it splits the query string
 4. "equals" tells whether a string is equivalent in value to another string

 None of these methods by themselves modify any class variables directly, but they contribute to soFar getting set to the new value.

 ## Part 2

 Failure inducing input:

 ```
     @Test
     public void testLinkedList() {